UcheIgbokwe/SmsWrapperService/README.md

 The " Send Sms" process has the following stages:
 1. HandleSms – This houses the various abstract methods for a complete process E2E.
-2. Check if record exist – The `SmsExist` method checks if the sms record already exist/sent.
-3. Extract the SmsEvent from the `Subscribe` method.
+2. Consume event from message queue using `Subscribe` method.
 This is an abstraction of connection to the message broker and creating the necessary Client object which includes routing key, queue, exchange details.
+3. Check if record exist – The `SmsExist` method checks if the sms record already exist/sent.
 4. Next is the `PostSmsAsync` method.
 It has a retry policy to post to the sms to the provided sms service.
 5. The successfully sent sms is saved and published.